-Purpose and Statutory Authority
+Purpose and Statutory Authority CCR.102

 - (1) Purpose.
 These rules prescribe public contract Special Procurements (exemptions), whereby a Local Contract Review Board may approve a special procurement (pursuant to ORS 279B.085), personal services contracting rules, competitive procurement process rules, and supplementary provisions for community colleges, who have formally adopted through board resolution, these Community College Rules of Procurement, hereinafter referred to as Rules or CCRP. - (2) Statutory Authority.
 These Rules are authorized by Public Contracting Code 279A.050 (Procurement Authority), 279A.055 (Personal Services Contracts), 279A.060 (Local Contract Review Boards), and 279A.070 (Rules).
 All references to PCC shall mean Public Contracting Code as defined in ORS 279A.010(1)(bb).
-(Note: Under ORS 279A.065(4), public contracting agencies in Oregon will be operating under the State of Oregon Attorney General's Model Rules unless they have taken special action to opt out and adopt their own contracting rules.) - (3) These Community College Rules of Procurement (CCRP), were drafted through a statewide, collaborative effort by representatives of Participating Oregon Community Colleges (POCC).
+(Note: Under ORS 279A.065(4), public contracting agencies in Oregon will be operating under the State of Oregon Attorney General's Model Rules unless they have taken special action to opt out and adopt their own contracting rules.) - (3) Participating Oregon Community Colleges.
+These Community College Rules of Procurement (CCRP), were drafted through a statewide, collaborative effort by representatives of Participating Oregon Community Colleges (POCC).
 Pursuant to the POCC participatory agreement, Sections 100 and 200 of the CCRP shall remain unchanged unless modified by the POCC at a later date and subsequently ratified by each institution's Local Contract Review Board.
-Any member of the POCC that adopts changes to Sections 100 and/or 200 of the CCRP that have not been mutually agreed upon and adopted by all other POCC members, shall by and through its actions, no longer qualify as a member of the POCC cooperative procurement group and shall not represent itself as such.
+Any member of the POCC that adopts changes to Sections 100 and/or 200 of the CCRP that have not been mutually agreed upon and adopted by all other POCC members, shall by and through its actions, no longer qualify as a member of the POCC cooperative procurement group and shall not represent itself as such. - (4) Sustainability Commitment.
+In accordance with the Oregon Community College Rules of Procurement, member colleges are committed to the use and purchase of environmentally and socially responsible materials and products, which are fiscally responsible, reduce resource consumption and waste, perform adequately, and promote human health and well-being.
+Recognizing their regional economic role, colleges shall seek opportunities to educate, encourage, and influence their respective markets by utilizing, where feasible, products and services, including new environmentally preferable products, reusable products, recycled content and recycled products.